Brewers vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Thairo Estrada and Rowdy Tellez are the hottest hitters on the San Francisco Giants and Milwaukee Brewers, who meet on Saturday at Oracle Park, at 7:15 PM ET.
+Thairo Estrada and the San Francisco Giants will try to get to Adrian Houser when he starts for the Milwaukee Brewers on Sunday at 4:05 PM ET.

-The Giants are the favorite in this one, at -175, while the underdog Brewers have +145 odds to play spoiler.
-An 8.5-run total is set for the matchup.
+The favored Giants have -135 moneyline odds against the underdog Brewers, who are listed at +110.
+The over/under for the contest is listed at 9 runs.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.